UbiquityRobotics/learn/support/verification.md

    - Press the **l** letter key at a quick rate for 5 seconds and the Magni will rotate clockwise back to the starting point and will have the 3rd line that says 'degrees' now show the 3rd number to be near 0.

+Another mode you may want to try is while the robot is up on blocks so drive wheels don't touch the ground you can get wheels to run a fixed speed as follows:

+    rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ linear: {x: 0.3} }'

+If you want the robot to continuously rotate this can be done directly on the ground or on blocks as follows:

+    rostopic pub -r 10 /cmd_vel geometry_msgs/Twist '{ angular: {z: 0.5} }'

 ### 3.3 ESTOP Testing In A Running Full System